Anisote/alasource.info/README.md

 - Fix issue in the admin panel when insertion of authors without tags in an information
 - Author should be required to add an information
 - Resize the datable when the zoom changed
+- Create a rss link
+- Add an explanation video
+- Fix search bugs with some tags

 ## Commit format